ourcodingclub/ourcodingclub.github.io/_posts/2016-12-11-maps_tutorial.md

 All the resources for this tutorial, including some helpful cheatsheets can be downloaded from <a href="https://github.com/ourcodingclub/CC-6-Maps" target="_blank">this Github repository</a>.
 Clone and download the repo as a zipfile, then unzip it.

-Next, open up a new R Script where you will be adding the code for your maps.
+Next, open up a new R Script where you will add the code for your maps.
 Set the folder you just downloaded as your working directory by running the code below, replacing `PATH_TO_FOLDER` with the location of the downloaded folder on your computer, e.g. `~/Downloads/CC-6-Maps-master`:

 ```r
 setwd("PATH_TO_FOLDER")